Dr Jared Ahmad

 His current research focuses on global media representations of the Islamic State phenomenon and seeks to consider the complex interactions that take place between political elites, terrorists and journalists in today's multi-layered communications environment.

-- The BBC, the "War on Terror" and the Discursive Construction of Terrorism: Representing Al-Qaeda.
-Hampshire: Palgrave-Macmillan.
+- The BBC, The 'War on Terror' and the Discursive Construction of Terrorism: Representing al-Qaeda.
+Cham: Palgrave Macmillan.

 - Serving the same interests: The Wood Green ricin plot, media–state–terror relations and the ‘terrorism’ dispositif.
-Media, War and Conflict.
+Media, War and Conflict, 12(4), 411-434.
 View this article in WRRO

 - A shifting enemy: analysing the BBC’s representations of “al-Qaeda” in the aftermath of the September 11 th 2001 attacks.
 Critical Studies on Terrorism, 9(3), 433-454.
 View this article in WRRO

 - Book review: Social media at BBC NEWS: The re-making of crisis reporting.
 Media War & Conflict, 8(2), 281-283.
 View this article in WRRO

 - Nightmarish Visions?
 Shifting Visual Representations of the ‘Islamic’ Terrorist Throughout the ‘War on Terror’, Seen and Unseen: Visual Cultures of Imperialism (pp. 53-78).
 BRILL

 - Nightmarish Visions?
 Shifting Visual Representations of the ‘Islamic’ Terrorist Throughout the ‘War on Terror’, Seen and Unseen: Visual Cultures of Imperialism (pp. 53-78).

 - Book review: Media and terrorism: Global perspectives.
 Global Media and Communication, 9(1), 74-76.